mathieu-benoit/formio-on-aks/README.md

     -l $location \
     -n $rg

-#This is to prevent the group from being deleted.
-If you need to delete, change the word create with delete
+#This is to prevent the group from being deleted
 az group lock create \
     --lock-type CanNotDelete \
     -n CanNotDelete$name \